-In the Agile development model or methodology, a sprint represents a period where a specific task has to be completed and ready for the review.
-In most of the organization, the state duration is two weeks or four weeks.
+In the Agile development model or methodology, a sprint represents 1-4 weeks where a specific task has to be completed and ready for review.
+In most organizations, the state duration is two or four weeks.

-What is Sprint Meaning in Agile?
+What is Sprint Meaning In Agile?

 During each development cycle, the team collaborates as a single unit to deliver a working part of the software based on customer demands and expectations.
-At the end of each sprint, the team will present the accomplished work (A.K.A: User Stories), and right after that review a new iteration that based on new tasks can start.
+At the end of each sprint, the team will present the accomplished work (A.K.A: User Stories) and, right after that, review a new iteration that, based on new tasks, can start.

 Once the sprint planning is completed, new features are added, and the goal of the sprint will not change.
 But if the team finished the user stories early, then, in this case, the product owner can add a few more user stories into the sprint.

 If the user stories are finalized, and the sprint begins, the product owner should step back and let the team do their jobs.
 However, during the sprint, the product owner will conduct a daily standup meeting to discuss the progress and whether there are any blockers for the team.

 At the end of the sprint, the team will give a demo to the product owner about the developed working product.
 Based on the demo, the project owner’s product owner uses the criteria described in the sprint planning meeting to determine whether to accept or reject the work.

 What is the idea behind the Software Agile Development Definition?